cubee-cb/ncr-pakify/.wiki/Entities.md

 Moves towards player, slowing as it gets near, colliding with walls and platforms.

 ### `bomb` - Bomb
 Falls, bounces, and explodes after a short delay.
 Explodes immediately when pierced by an arrow.
+Explosions only cover areas with line of sight to the bomb.

 Creates a larger explosion in New Game Plus.